Instant Pot Pork Loin

 Don’t have an Instant Pot?
 No worries – get my very popular recipe for cooking Pork Loin Roast in the oven.

 Pork Loin is possibly my favorite cut of pork meat.
-It’s easy to cook, has plenty of flavor, and doesn’t need much babysitting, ESPECIALLY when you cook it in the Instant Pot.
+From a traditional braised pork shoulder to a fancy porchetta recipe, it’s easy to cook, has plenty of flavor, and doesn’t need much babysitting, ESPECIALLY when you cook it in the Instant Pot.
 The Instant Pot lets you sear, cook, and sauce the pork, all in the same pot.

 BUT FIRST, there are a couple of things you’ll want to keep in mind when cooking pork loin in the Instant Pot.